Israeli airstrikes kill dozens across Lebanon as Hezbollah confirms a 7th top commander was killed

 Israel says it is determined to return some 60,000 of its citizens to communities in the north that were evacuated nearly a year ago.
 Hezbollah has said it will only halt its rocket fire if there is a cease-fire in Gaza, which has proven elusive despite months of indirect negotiations between Israel and Hamas led by the United States, Qatar and Egypt.

 Chehayeb reported from Beirut.
-Associated Press reporters Aamer Madhani in Washington, Sam Magdy in Cairo and Jack Jeffery in Jerusalem contributed.
+Associated Press reporters Natalie Melzer in Tel Aviv, Aamer Madhani in Washington, Samy Magdy in Cairo and Jack Jeffery in Jerusalem contributed.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war